fredrikekre/Literate.jl/docs/src/fileformat.md

 Lines *starting* with one of these tokens are filtered out in the [preprocessing step](@ref Pre-processing).

+!!! tip
+    The tokens can also be negated, for example a line starting with `#!nb` would be included in markdown and script output, but filtered out for notebook output.

 Suppose, for example, that we want to include a docstring within a `@docs` block using Documenter.
 Obviously we don't want to include this in the notebook, since `@docs` is Documenter syntax that the notebook will not understand.
 This